Art Dorfman

 Arthur Dorfman (May 9, 1908 – September 23, 1997) was an American football player.

-A native of Odessa, Ukraine, he attended Dorchester High School where he competed in baseball, football, and ice hockey.
+A native of Odesa, Russian Empire, he attended Dorchester High School where he competed in baseball, football, and ice hockey.

 Dorfman played college football at Boston University in 1927 and 1928.
 He was described by The Boston Globe in 1928 as "the mainstay" of Boston University's line.
 He was elected captain of the 1928 Boston University football team.